Leaflet: A guide to Adult Social Care and Health

 Care Choices

-Care Choices produces directories of care services and advice on choosing a care home.
+Care Choices produces directories of care services and includes advice on choosing a care home.

 If you’re at risk of homelessness

-If you or someone you know is homeless or about to become homeless, you should first contact the housing office at your local district or borough council.
+If your home no longer meets your needs or if you or someone else is homeless or about to become homeless, contact the housing team at your local district or borough council.

 Phone: 01273 471 600